From Russia with Love (film): Plot

-When the train arrives in Belgrade, Bond informs one of Kerim Bey's sons of his father's death and receives instructions to rendezvous with a British agent named Nash at Zagreb.
+When the train arrives in Belgrade, Bond informs one of Kerim Bey's sons of his death and receives instructions to rendezvous with a British agent named Nash at Zagreb.
 However, Grant overhears the conversation, kills Nash and assumes his identity.
 He drugs Tatiana at dinner and overpowers Bond.
-He reveals that Tatiana was a pawn in SPECTRE's plan; he intends to kill both her and Bond, staging it as a murder-suicide and leaving behind faked blackmail evidence which will scandalise the British intelligence community.
-Bond tricks Grant into setting off a booby trap in Bond's attache-case before the two engage in a vicious fight ending with Bond killing Grant by stabbing then garrotting him.
-Taking the Lektor and the film of their night together, Bond and Romanova leave the train in Istria, Yugoslavia and use Grant's escape plan.
+He reveals that he had killed Bey and Benz, and that Tatiana was a pawn in SPECTRE's plan.
+Grant's orders are to kill her and Bond, staging it as a murder-suicide and leaving behind faked blackmail evidence which will scandalise the British intelligence community.
+Bond tricks Grant into setting off a booby trap in Nash's attaché case before the two engage in a fight that ends with Bond killing Grant by stabbing him then garrotting him with his own garrotte.
+Taking the Lektor and the film of their night together, Bond and Romanova leave the train in Istria, Yugoslavia, and use Grant's escape plan.
 They evade helicopter and boat attacks by SPECTRE agents before reaching safety.

 Learning of Grant's death and Bond's survival, SPECTRE's enigmatic chairman, Ernst Stavro Blofeld, has Kronsteen executed for his plan's disastrous failure.
 As the organisation promised to sell back the Lektor to the Russians, Klebb is ordered to recover it and kill Bond.
 While Bond and Tatiana are resting in a Venice hotel, Klebb comes to their room disguised as a maid.
 When Klebb prepares to shoot Bond, Tatiana knocks her gun to the floor.
-Klebb tries to stab Bond with a venom-tipped blade in her shoe but as she struggles with Bond, Tatiana shoots her dead.
-With his mission accomplished, Bond spends some time on a romantic boat ride with Tatiana and drops the blackmail film in the sea.
+Klebb struggles with Bond as she tries to stab him with a venom-tipped blade in her shoe but Tatiana shoots her dead.
+With his mission accomplished, Bond spends some time on a romantic gondola ride with Tatiana and drops the blackmail film into the canal.